PostHog/posthog-java/README.md

 # posthog-java

-Code from this repository has been moved to [posthog-android](https://github.com/PostHog/posthog-android/tree/main/posthog-server).
+The new version of this package can be found in [posthog-android](https://github.com/PostHog/posthog-android/tree/main/posthog-server).

 Please open an issue on the [posthog-android](https://github.com/posthog/posthog-android/issues) repository if you have any questions or issues.